ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 1. Put as much layup and graphics into the background png as possible (i.e. create all visual elements in Photoshop, Illustrator or InDesign.)

 2. Write your HTML, CSS & JavaScript.
-When creating layout, it's important to note that the container width may vary in width across devices.
-To get around this problem we have found it best to use the Viewport Width css unit (vw) and not pixels (px).

-   Use as little JavaScript as possible.

-   Use animation sparingly.

-   Use only minimal lightweight frameworks such as: JQuery, Underscore, numeral.js, velocity, bootstrap js (don't rely on CSS classes from bootstrap, as they are not based on VW units!).

-3. As the supported apps are for iOS, Android, Windows and Browsers, any HTML you author could be effectively running in Mobile Safari, Android Webview, Chrome, Firefox or Edge.
+Keep in mind that your code may end up running on very old iPhones.

+3. Test your code on iOS Safari, Chrome for Android, Chrome for Windows at any screen size that your end users will be using.

 ### Make a Zip in Linux or macOS